 Private/Alternative Loans: Banks, credit unions and other private lending institutions might have a variety of loan options available to students and/or their families that do not rely on completion of the FAFSA or that provide additional lending capabilities beyond the limits of the federal loan programs.

-Student Aid Report (SAR): The official notification of the results of processing the student’s Free Application For Federal Student Aid (FAFSA.)
+Student Aid Report (SAR): The official notification of the results of processing the student’s Free Application for Federal Student Aid (FAFSA.).
+The Student Aid Report is only applicable for years 2023-24 and earlier.
+For 2024-25 information, see FAFSA Submission Summary.

 Title IV School Code: When you fill out the FAFSA you need to supply the Title IV Code for each school to which you are applying.